K9 Thunder: Development

 From 1992 to 1993, the developers explored and confirmed the required operational capability, such as the system suitability of major components and the possibility of reaching the maximum firing range of 40 km.
 An internal review predicted that the howitzer would achieve a localization rate of 107 out of 235 (45.5%) technologies by the late 1990s.
-Unsatisfied with the review, South Korea decided to continue developing its domestic main system, main gun, 155 mm ammunition, fire control system, structure, and autoloader.
-The engine, transmission, and INS (inertial navigation system) were chosen to be imported from foreign partners, and license produced hydropneumatic suspension to boost up localization by 70%.
+Unsatisfied with the review, South Korea decided to continue developing main system, main gun, 155 mm ammunition, fire control system, structure, and autoloader; meanwhile, the engine, transmission, and INS (inertial navigation system) were to be imported from foreign partners, and license produce hydropneumatic suspension to target 70% localization rate.
 The engineers faced the biggest challenges designing main gun and suspension due to lack of experience.
 While licensing the K55, its main gun was brought as a finished product and the suspension was produced from knowledge from the United States.

 Based on a review of the required operational capability in October 1992, a firing rate of three shots within 15 seconds was chosen for economic feasibility.
 The rationale was that it is difficult for targets to be out of fatal range within 15 seconds after the first impact, and that the firing rate can be shortened depending on training level.
 If a firing rate of three shots in 10 seconds was demanded, it would have caused a huge increase in development costs as well as an unnecessary burden on researchers.

-The development was delayed between March to August 1993 as a result of purge of Hanahoe, a private military club within the Republic of Korea Armed Forces, who aligned with military dictator Chun Doo-hwan, by president Kim Young-sam who was elected by democratic election.
-Also, the army logistics department refused to sign the letter of agreement for XK9 until a development plan for the maintenance elements was made.
+The development was delayed between March and August 1993 as a result of purge of Hanahoe, a private military club within the Republic of Korea Armed Forces, who aligned with military dictator Chun Doo-hwan, by president Kim Young-sam who was elected by democratic election.
+In addition, the army logistics department also refused to sign the letter of agreement for XK9 until a development plan for the maintenance elements is created.
 When the Joint Chiefs of Staff finalized the system development agreement in late August 1993, the Defense Ministry approved a prototype development plan in September and the president approved the project in early October.

 Since domestically developed armor steel plates were applied for the first time, the researchers decided to produce and compare armor plates from both imported and domestic materials to reduce the risk.
 Meantime, Samsung began to train and employ master craftsman welders whose skills were verified by the U.S. Aberdeen Test Center.
 Armor plates went through a series of tests such as stress and ballistic impacts, and researchers verified that the domestic plate performed better than the imported plate.